1975 Audi 80 GT review: Retro Road Test

 Audi 80 GT RRT

-The Audi 80 B1’s new water-cooled ‘EA 827’ engine family would prove pivotal to the Volkswagen Group and would go on to power the first generation of new-age Volkswagens, most famously the Golf.
+The Audi 80 B1’s new water-cooled ‘EA 827’ engine family would prove pivotal to the Volkswagen Group and would go on to power the first generation of new-age VWs, most notably the Golf.

 In July 1976, the GT gained Bosch K-Jetronic fuel injection and became the GTE, with power rising to 110hp.
-That same year, the engine was dropped into Volkswagen Golf to create the legendary Mk1 GTI.
-It’s a practice that would continue; both the late 1970s ‘B2’ Audi 80 Sport and the GTE of 1984 featured the Golf GTI’s 1.8-litre engine.
+That same year, the same engine was dropped into the Volkswagen Golf to create the legendary Mk1 GTI.
+It’s a practice that would continue; both the late 1970s ‘B2’ Audi 80 Sport and the GTE of 1984 featured the 1.8-litre engine from the Golf GTI.

 What’s it like to drive?